SpatLyu/SpatBox/README.md

 After that, activate the conda-env you have created, use `conda activate spat-env`, and you will get in the "spat-env" conda-env

-Then wo install the mamba package to get a rapid installation:
+Then we install the mamba package to get a rapid installation:

 `conda install -c conda-forge mamba`